Force-Sensing Resistor: 0.6″-Diameter Circle, Short Tail

 The 0.72″-diameter circular pad is flexible, light (0.25 g), and extremely thin (0.02″), and it has a circular active sensing area with a diameter of 0.58″.
 It does not appreciably compress when pressure is applied, and it has a masked adhesive backing for easy mounting.
 The FSR has two male pins (called “solder tabs”) spaced 0.1″ apart, which means they are compatible with most solderless breadboards and perfboards, though the solder tabs are too short to work well with many 0.1″ connectors.
 (A very similar FSR with a much longer tail is also available; see the picture on the right for a side-by-side comparison of the two versions.)

 Note that this FSR is not a load cell or strain gauge, and it is not suitable for precision force measurements.
 While it can be used for high-resolution dynamic measurement, only qualitative results are generally attainable.
 Force accuracy ranges from 5% to 25% depending on a number of factors, and the resolution is better than 0.5% of the full range.
 Please see the resources tab for more information, including force-vs-resistance curves, integration notes, usage tips, and suggested electrical circuits.

 Interlink refers to this product as part number FSR 402 Short in their FSR 400 series.
-We have eight versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application:
+We have seven versions of force-sensing resistors available, which lets you choose the one with the dimensions that best suit your application: